CodeCatz/kibble/README.md

   /2013-08-28-jquery-basics
  /php
   /2013-09-04-php-forms
- ...
+ …
 ```

 ##Weekly presentations
-Every week we'll have a short presentation (or more) on something we want to learn about: a functionality, library, tips and tricks...
+Every week we'll have a short presentation (or more) on something we want to learn about: a functionality, library, tips and tricks,…

 ###kibble 21.08.2013
 - [x] [@pijab](https://github.com/pijab): complicator